Svartalv/AIFF-Me-Please/README.md

 1. Download FFmpeg from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
 2. Extract and add to your PATH, or place the binary in `/usr/local/bin/`

-**Option C: Use Bundled FFmpeg**
+**Option C: Download FFmpeg Manually**
-The app includes a bundled FFmpeg binary in `resources/ffmpeg/ffmpeg`.
-If you have issues with system FFmpeg, the app will try to use this bundled version.
+If you can't use Homebrew, download FFmpeg from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html) and add it to your PATH.

+**Note**: The repository does not include the FFmpeg binary due to size limitations.
+You must install FFmpeg separately using one of the methods above.

 ### Step 3: Run the Application